moov-io/watchman/README.md

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/moov-io/ach/blob/master/CODE_OF_CONDUCT.md) to get started!
 Checkout our [issues for first time contributors](https://github.com/moov-io/watchman/contribute) for something to help out with.

-Note: This project uses Go Modules, which requires Go 1.11 or higher, but we ship the vendor directory in our repository.
+Note: This project uses Go Modules, which uses Go 1.14 or higher, but we ship the vendor directory in our repository.

 ## Links